Bleeplo/HOI4-Modders-Little-Helper/README.md

 [logo]: https://github.com/Bleeplo/HOI4-Modders-Little-Helper/blob/main/screenshot_of_program/screenshot02.png?raw=true "Screenshot of Interface Tab"

+## Template Designer
+The `Template Designer` tab is where you would input the name of your division template, namelist, unit & their column+row, along with the support units that accompany the division.

+![alt text][logo]

+[logo]: https://github.com/Bleeplo/HOI4-Modders-Little-Helper/blob/main/screenshot_of_program/screenshot04.png?raw=true "Screenshot of Config Tab"

 ## Info
 The `info` tab is where information about the program is.
 Such as the version of the program, liscence, etc.